Bubbles in a box: Eliminating edge nucleation in cold-atom simulators of vacuum decay: Edges in the analog false vacuum

 with a periodic potential,

-Here $c_\phi$ is the sound speed of the relative phase phonons, which plays the role of the speed of light in the effective relativistic theory, while $m_\phi$ is an associated mass scale, which is comparable to the atomic mass $m$.
-The dimensionless constants $\epsilon$ and $\lambda$ are associated with the mean amplitude and modulation amplitude of the Rabi coupling, respectively, with $\epsilon\ll1$ required to obtain the effective relativistic equation of motion~\eqref{eq:eom}.
-For $\lambda>1$, the potential~\eqref{eq:potential} contains metastable local minima at $\phi=\uppi\pmod{2\uppi}$, so that a system initialized in one of these states can undergo vacuum decay, spontaneously nucleating bubbles of `true vacuum' in which $\phi=0\pmod{2\uppi}$.
+as illustrated in Fig.~\ref{fig:phi-potential}.
+Here $c_\phi$ is the sound speed of the $\phi$-phonons, which corresponds to the speed of light in the effective relativistic theory, while $m_\phi$ is a mass scale, comparable to the atomic mass $m$.
+The dimensionless constants $\epsilon,\lambda$ are associated with the mean amplitude and modulation amplitude of the Rabi coupling, respectively.
+The effective relativistic equation of motion~\eqref{eq:eom} is valid only in the regime where the density fluctuations $\updelta n_\down$, $\updelta n_\up$ sourced by the relative phase dynamics are perturbatively small, which in turn requires $U(\phi)$ to be much smaller than the overall energy density of the system.
+Since the latter is on the order of $\sim m_\phi^2c_\phi^2/\hbar^2$, we see from Eq.~\eqref{eq:phi-potential} that this requirement is satisfied when

-These nucleation events can be described in terms of a `bounce' solution $\phi_\mathrm{b}(\tau,\vb*x)$ to the equation of motion~\eqref{eq:eom} in Euclidean time $\tau=\rmi t$.
+For $\lambda>1$, the potential~\eqref{eq:phi-potential} contains metastable local minima at $\phi=\uppi\pmod{2\uppi}$ that can undergo vacuum decay, spontaneously nucleating bubbles of `true vacuum' in which $\phi=0\pmod{2\uppi}$.
+These nucleation events can be described in terms of a `bounce' solution $\phi_\mathrm{b}(\tau,\vb*x)$ to Eq.~\eqref{eq:eom} in Euclidean time $\tau=\rmi t$.
 Here the crucial quantity is the Euclidean action of this solution,

 which sets the nucleation rate, $\Gamma\sim\exp(-S/\hbar)$.
-In the limit where the bubble wall (i.e., the region over which the field interpolates between the true and false vacua) has thickness much smaller than the radius of the bubble, the action can be written as

-where $A$ and $V$ are the surface area and volume of the bubble in the $(d+1)$-dimensional Euclidean space, $\sigma_\mathrm{b}$ is the surface tension of the bubble wall, and $\upDelta U=U(\phi_\mathrm{fv})-U(\phi_\mathrm{tv})=2\epsilon{(m_\phi c_\phi/\hbar)}^2$ is the excess energy density associated with the false vacuum.
-This thin-wall approximation is valid when the potential barrier separating the vacua is large, $\lambda\gg1$, while still keeping $\epsilon\lambda^2\ll1$ to ensure the relativistic analogy holds.
-This implies a hierarchy of scales between the critical bubble radius $R$, the bubble wall thickness $\ell$, and the scale associated with density gradients in the condensate (known as the healing length) $\xi$,
+In the limit where the bubble wall (the region over which $\phi$ interpolates between true and false vacua) is much thinner than the radius of the bubble, the action can be written as $S=A\,\sigma_\mathrm{b}-V\upDelta U$, where $A$ and $V$ are the bubble's $(d+1)$-dimensional Euclidean surface area and volume, $\sigma_\mathrm{b}$ is the surface tension of the bubble wall, and $\upDelta U=U(\phi_\mathrm{fv})-U(\phi_\mathrm{tv})$ is the excess energy density in the false vacuum.
+This thin-wall approximation is valid when the potential barrier between vacua is large, $\lambda\gg1$, while staying in the relativistic regime $\epsilon\lambda^2\ll1$.
+This implies a hierarchy between the critical bubble radius $R$, the bubble wall thickness $\ell$, and the scale associated with density gradients in the condensate $\xi$ (the `healing length'),